Dominic-Mutiso/survival-analysis/README.md

 Additionally, we make use of advanced techniques for **Non-parametric estimation** (Kaplan-Meier), **Hypothesis Testing**: Non-parametric approach (Log-Rank Test) and **Regression Analysis**: Cox Proportional Hazards Model (CPHM).
 Therefore, familiarity with Survival Analysis is required!

 ## Instructions
-We will use the mock shell below to generate our PFS Efficacy table.
+Use the mock shell below to generate a PFS Efficacy table.
 - Get the Kaplan-Meier median progression-free survival (PFS) and its 95% C.I based on Brookmeyer-Crowley method.
 - HR together with its 95% CI from a stratified Cox model with HRR status as a strata.
 The CI will be calculated using a profile likelihood approach.
 Use EFRON method to control for ties.
 - For generation of the p-value, use a stratified log-rank test with HRR status (mutant versus wildtype) as a strata.